Modern law schools were invented before modern law practice emerged.

 Here’s a less optimistic one.
 To borrow part of a line from Twelfth Night, even if law schools aren’t changing themselves, law schools may have change thrust upon them.
 Many law schools operate today in a delicate post-2008 equilibrium, eking out an existence supported by a lull in enrollment declines that mollifies a patient provost but that doesn’t account for continuing uncertainty and possible coming traumas in the private law firm market.
 Over the next decade, enrollments may take another large hit; the structures of private law practice are liable to undergo substantial revision.
 Technology may overtake labor markets (as well as other things) dramatically, compromising placement and career development options in other ways.
 Even absent such a revenue catastrophe, provosts and boards may lose their patience with imbalanced law school budgets.
 Systems that supply student finance may change or even disappear.
 Despite the prestige of law schools, to university administrators law schools are small and administratively burdensome; their graduates are often mismatched with relevant labor markets; and their alumni don’t give much back.
 As securities lawyers learn to say, there can be no assurance that the past persistence of law schools will guarantee their future thriving, or the thriving of their graduates.

 Urgency is suggested not only by these “external” pressures but also by “internal” ones; there are problems of substance but also problems of process.
 What if the incrementalist institutions of the profession are the problem, rather than the solution?
 The fact that people of good faith and good will are doing their jobs, in role, may lead precisely to the barriers that need to be evaluated critically.
 Ordinary law faculty governance is often consumed by rent-seeking, turf-protecting, tenure and promotion goals, and a culture of regulatory compliance that consists largely of “make the minimal changes to needed to satisfy the accreditors.”
 The exercise of deans’ authority, such as it may be, is always subject to short-term demands, such as budgets, bar passage, and placement rates.
-ABA and AALS reviews of legal education are intended, almost by design, to avoid re-thinking the foundations of the current.
-Committed participants outside the current educational system – legal services providers and consumers, law firms, tech developers – often express “disruptive” dispositions in the interest of client service, but that attitude risks promoting educational innovation based on faddishness, trendiness, and capture of educational processes by rent-seekers.
+ABA and AALS reviews of legal education are intended, almost by design, to avoid re-thinking the foundations of the current system.
+Committed participants outside the current system – legal services providers and consumers, law firms, tech developers – often express “disruptive” dispositions in the interest of client service, but that attitude risks promoting educational innovation based on faddishness, trendiness, and capture of educational processes by rent-seekers.
 We face the Scylla of “Legal education rests on enduring, unchanging intellectual, analytical, and organizational foundations, which evolve and adapt organically via standard institutional practices” and the Charybdis of “Legal education needs to catch up with radically changing, technologically-determined (or globally-determined, or etc.) patterns of law practice and legal services.”